MProx/deep_q_learning/README.md

 > $ python DQN_snake.py --help

-To train the model with default parameters (default of 1,000,000 frames, 6 - 8 hours on my laptop), use the '-m'
+To train the model with default parameters (default of 1,000,000 frames), use the '-m'

 > $ python DQN_snake.py -m train